 June 1, 2014 – Not currently but soon.

-May 29, 2014 – Last week, the Drug and Alcohol Testing Industry (DATIA) put on an outstanding conference for professionals in the drug and alcohol industry.
+May 29, 2014 – Last week, the Drug and Alcohol Testing Industry (DATIA merged with NDASA in 2023) put on an outstanding conference for professionals in the drug and alcohol industry.

 The conference had record breaking attendance consisting of industry professionals, employers and DOT regulatory officials.
 Patrice Kelly, the Acting Director of the Office of Drug and Alcohol Policy and Compliance (ODAPC) in the Office of the Secretary of the U.S. Department of Transportation (DOT) provided an update on the DOT drug and alcohol testing program.